 - Maida decapitates a mook quite cleanly in The Ice Pirates.

-- In the 2006 remake of The Omen, photographer Keith Jennings gets his head sliced cleanly off...by an unhinged sign post.
+- In the remake of The Omen (2006), photographer Keith Jennings gets his head sliced cleanly off... by an unhinged sign post.
 Seeing as the momentum wasn't terribly large, that thing must've been sharp as hell.
-Then again, though, higher powers are also at work, which might help explain it.
+Then again, higher powers are also at work, which might help explain it.

-- When in Clash of the Titans (2010) the hero slashes Medusa, she's standing right up for a few moments before her head finally falls off her shoulders.
+- In Clash of the Titans when the hero slashes Medusa, she's standing right up for a few moments before her head finally falls off her shoulders.

 - In The Fifth Elephant, a highly trained assassin uses a karate chop on an opponent and decapitates him with his bare hands; At least, that's what it looks like, until we find out later about his palm dagger.
 Which was apparently remarkably sharp.